flutter/devtools/tool/README.md

 ## Flutter versions that work with this instance of DevTools

-The most recent version to be tested with this version of DevTools is: [flutter-candidate.txt](../flutter-candidate.txt)

-If your version of DevTools does not contain the [flutter-candidate.txt](../flutter-candidate.txt) then you can try guessing using the following legend.

-The following is a list of known flutter candidates, and the date they were tagged.
+Latest Flutter candidate for this DevTools version: [flutter-candidate.txt](../flutter-candidate.txt)

+If [flutter-candidate.txt](../flutter-candidate.txt) does not exist:
+- Find the most recent commit date for your DevTools version:

+  ` git show -s --format=%ci`

+- Use the following table to find the closest Flutter candidate date before your date.
+  - Try using that version of flutter.
 <details>

-<summary><H3> Flutter Candidate Creation Dates </H3></summary>
+<summary><H3> Flutter Candidate List </H3></summary>

 | DATE | TAG | HASH |
 | ----| --- | ---- |